-Given that FSU wants to become a top 25, public, research university, we presume that they would like an engineering college that is also a top 25 public.
-Table Top 25 in the Appendices shows the numbers typical of the current top 25 public engineering colleges.
+Table 2 (FAMU-FSU Top 25 Comparison) in the Appendices (abbreviated below as Table IV for reader convenience) shows the numbers typical of the current top 25 public engineering colleges.
 To avoid an outlier effect, rather than compare with just the school ranked 25, we averaged the five schools centered at 25.
-Interestingly, that includes number 23, the University of Florida.
+Coincidentally, that includes number 23, the University of Florida.